class EE::Network::TcpSocket

 virtual Status receive(Packet& packet);

-void setSendTimeout(SocketHandle sock, const Time& timeout);
+void setSendTimeout(const Time& timeout);

-void setReceiveTimeout(SocketHandle sock, const Time& timeout);
+void setReceiveTimeout(const Time& timeout);

 void startAsyncRead(ReadFn readFn = nullptr);